Trusted WordPress tutorials, when you need them most.

 How to Install WordPress in a Subdirectory (Step by Step)

-Installing WordPress in a subdirectory allows you to run multiple WordPress instances under the same domain or even a subdomain name.
+Installing WordPress in a subdirectory can be very useful.
+It lets you run multiple WordPress sites under the same domain.

-In this article, we will show you how to easily install WordPress in a subdirectory without affecting the parent domain name.
+In this guide, we’ll show you how to install WordPress in a subdirectory.
+The process is straightforward and won’t impact your parent domain.

 Installing WordPress in a subdirectory or folder